Unlocked

 So what can I teach you then?

 Instead, I like to focus on the “glue” items that most of the instructional sites never teach.
-Since 2005, I’ve been doing this full-time and have learned a lot from the school of hard knocks when it comes to building websites.
-Starting with no formal HTML training, I have gone on to build some 20+ websites in just about any niche or industry you can imagine.
+Since 2000, Chris and I have been doing this full-time and have learned a lot from the school of hard knocks when it comes to building websites.
+We have literally built hundreds of websites producing hundreds of thousands of leads and millions of dollars in revenue each year.

-Moving into 2010 however, I am increasingly using a free piece of software that is literally changing the way people build websites.
+Moving into 2012 however, I am increasingly using a free piece of software that is literally changing the way people build websites.
 I’ll show you what it is, and how I use it to build virtually all of my new websites (as a matter of fact, I can not remember the last site I built that did not use this free software).
+Chris is our programming guru and can build sites in just about any language.
+I, on the other hand wouldn’t even know where to start when it comes to html coding.
+Which is why this free software is so valuable and what is becoming very common for buyers in the industry to acquire.

 But that’s just the beginning.